christofluyten/nyc-taxi-senariogenerator/README.md

 # nyc-taxi-senariogenerator
-Generates scenarios from the NYC Taxi Data for RinSim
+Generates New York City Taxi scenarios for RinSim.